byteface/domonic/README.md

 There's a builtin ext to tap into html5lib.
 And also fork of the c++ htmlparser (see parsing ticket)

-To use the pure python htm5lib with domonic you need to install it
+If it isn't already.
+You may need to install it...

 ```bash
 pip install html5lib